bcgov/platform-developer-docs/prepare-to-load-test-application-on-openshift.md

 - Whether application relies on anything off cluster (for example, a backend database in ZoneB or an external API that is called out to)
 - Include any other relevant information you feel the Platform Services Team should have

-Providing the team a comprehensive test plan that includes this information increases your chances that the team approves it quickly.
+Submitting a comprehensive test plan that includes this information as part of your request to run a lost test increases your chances that your request will be approved quickly.

 ### Schedule the load test
-The team needs to review your load test plan to make sure they have all the information required for the test.
-The team also has to make sure a team member is available during the time you want to do the test.
-If there are any alterations to the time and date or plan itself, the team works with you to sort it out.
+The Platform Services Team will review your test to ensure it meets the requirements outlined above and will also confirm that no other product team has a load test scheduled at the same time.

-Contact [@olena.mitovska](https://chat.developer.gov.bc.ca/direct/olena.mitovska) in RocketChat to start scheduling your load test.
+Contact [Platform Services Team](mailto:PlatformServicesTeam@gov.bc.ca) to submit your request to schedule your load test on the Private Cloud Openshift Platform.
 ---
 Rewrite sources:
 * https://github.com/bcgov/platform-developer-docs/tree/review-technical-docs